 Preparing for an office move can be a lot more complicated than moving a household.
 Preparing is key and ensuring that everything on your list is complete is essential.
-Use this quick checklist as a guide to keep your company move on track.
+Use this moving a business checklist as a guide to keeping your company moving on track.

 Determine a Time Frame and Schedule

 You’ll probably need a few days to move out, depending on how much stuff you must move.
-Work backwards from your move out date and make a list of all the things you need to do before the trucks arrive.
+Work backward from your move-out date and make a list of all the things you need to do before the trucks arrive.